-The musician is dedicated to reviving the status of classical music in contemporary society system of values.
-Not only Dmitri does masterclasses in various countries but devotes himself to several charitable causes in the attempt to support children and youth campaigns.
+The musician was dedicated to reviving the status of classical music in contemporary society system of values.
+Not only Dmitri does masterclasses in various countries but devoted himself to several charitable causes in the attempt to support children and youth campaigns.

 In April 2009 Dmitri became the first violinist to perform for polar explorers at the North Pole.
 In 2011, Dmitri Kogan established The Kogan Fund for Support of Outstanding Cultural Projects.
 The Fund was launched with Dmitri’s concert and five great violins by Stradivari, Guarneri, Amati, Guadagnini and Vuillaume gave a unique opportunity to the audience to experience extraordinary depth and abundance of violins’ tone in Dmitri’s hands.